jeffh/sniffer/README.rst

 The problem with autonose_, is that the autodetect can be slow to detect changes.
-This is due to the pure python implementation - manually walking through the file system to see what's changed.
+This is due to the pure python implementation - manually walking through the file system to see what's changed [#]_.
 Although the default install of sniffer shares the same problem, installing a third-party library can help fix the problem.
 The library is dependent on your operating system:

  - If you use **Linux**, you'll need to install pyinotify_.
  - If you use **Windows**, you'll need to install pywin32_.
  - If you use **Mac OS X** 10.5+ (Leopard), you'll need to install MacFSEvents_.

+.. [#] This has been resolved in subsequent autonose versions, using watchdog.
 .. _nose: http://code.google.com/p/python-nose/
 .. _easy_install: http://pypi.python.org/pypi/setuptools
 .. _pip: http://pypi.python.org/pypi/pip